Launching load balancer using OpenStack Horizon

 • The first step is to configure the general options for the load balancer.

 • Name your load balancer.
-We recommend calling it [NAME]_lb (replace the name with something thats relevant for you).
-Optionally provide a description.
+We recommend calling it [NAME]_lb (replace the name with something that’s relevant for you).
+Providing a description is optional.

-• Leave the IP field empty as an IP will be allocated automatically.
+• Leave the IP field empty, an IP address is automatically allocated.

 • Select the availability zone or leave empty to use the default europe-se-1a.